Chokokusan Ankokuji Temple and Myoken Bosatsu

 as it had been dedicated in Senyoji Temple in Chiba city.

-Anyway Soya Family ruled this area and there was the remains of Soyajo
+Anyway Soya Family ruled this area and it was built on the remains of Soyajo

 Chokokusan Ankokuji Temple